andalibmalit/humane-tech-framework/docs/assessment-tools.md

 - **Connected:** Does it foster connection to self, others, or nature?

 ### Anti-Patterns Assessment
-For each, rate your product (1-4, where 1 = major problem, 4 = not present):
+For each, rate your product (1-4, where 1 = hell no, 4 = hell yes):
 - **Erodes Well-Being:** Does the product exploit attention or need for acceptance?
 - **Divides Society:** Does it spread misinformation, polarize, or prioritize virality over truth?
 - **Exploits Privacy:** Does it threaten data sanctity or enable surveillance?